COVID can be complicated.

-Your body’s response as it begins building immunity to COVID may cause miild to moderate symptoms.
+Your body’s response as it begins building immunity to COVID may cause mild to moderate symptoms.
 They usually last about one day.

 These reactions may include pain or swelling at the injection site, muscle pain, headaches, and mild to moderate fever.
 These are normal signs the body is producing an immune response.
-COVID-19 vaccines with a two-dose series are more effective after the second dose, so some of these symptoms may be more pronounced after the second dose compared to the first dose.
+COVID-19 vaccines with a two-dose series are more effective after the second dose, and even more so after a booster dose, so some of these symptoms may be more pronounced with each successive dose.

 You can use over-the-counter medicine like acetaminophen or ibuprofen to minimize side effects.
 If you can, plan to rest and take it easy following vaccination.